rohya8/NvmInstallation/README.md

 # Installation guide for NVM in windows
- nvm (Node Version Manager) is a tool used to download and install multiple Node.js versions. npm (Node Package Manager) is a tool that allows you to install javascript packages.
+ nvm (Node Version Manager) is a tool used to download and install multiple Node.js versions.<br />
+ npm (Node Package Manager) is a tool that allows you to install javascript packages.<br />

 ### Prerequisite: